Chiragjethwa6/securechat-ai/README.md

 # SecureChat AI

-SecureChat AI is a real-time, end-to-end encrypted messaging application that allows users to chat securely and interact with an AI-powered chatbot.
-Built for privacy and efficiency, this app ensures secure communication using WebSockets, end-to-end encryption (E2EE), and self-destructing messages.
+SecureChat AI is a real-time, secure encrypted messaging application that allows users to chat securely and interact with an AI-powered chatbot.
+Built for privacy and efficiency, this app ensures secure communication using WebSockets, Server-Side Encryption, and self-destructing messages.

 ## Features

-- **End-to-End Encryption**: All messages are encrypted using AES-256-GCM
+- **Server-Side Encryption**: All messages are encrypted using AES-256-GCM
 - **Self-Destructing Messages**: Messages automatically delete after 30 seconds
 - **Real-Time Communication**: WebSockets enable instant message delivery
 - **AI Assistant**: Built-in AI chatbot powered by Google's Generative AI (Gemini)